aa755/coqqueryhttpserver/README.md

   a) The first item must be the path of the master Coq file of this project.
 The ".v" extension is supposed to be omitted.
        Suppose this item is of the format PATH/FILENAME.
 A new coqtop will be started in the directory PATH and the commant "Require Export FILENAME." will be sent to this coqtop process.
-The file FILENAME.v should import all other Coq files whose contents are supposed to be queried.
+The file FILENAME.v should import (Require Import/Export) all other Coq files of this project whose contents are supposed to be queried.

   b) The second item is used to determine the URL at which this project can be queried.
 If this item is CONTEXT,
       the webpage for querying this project is http://hostname:PORT/CONTEXT .